SOPS Setup Navigation

 Google Calendar / Google Workspace

 Use this path if your calendars are hosted by Google.
-This integration requires SOPS to be reachable through a valid public domain and HTTPS before you start Google authorization.
+This integration requires SOPS to be reachable through a valid public domain and HTTPS before you start Google authorization, but this can be configured after the Hub and Display chain has been tested.
 Continue with Using Google Calendar / Google Workspace.

 NextCloud / CalDAV / CSV URL / Other self-hosted sources